 Living quarters are generally defined by Florida Statute 125.0104 as accommodations in any house, hotel, motel, apartment, rooming house, mobile home park, recreational vehicle park or condominium.
-This tax is in addition to the regular 6.5 percent sales tax levied by the Florida Department of Revenue on short term rentals.
+This tax is in addition to the regular 6.5 percent sales tax levied by the Florida Department of Revenue on short-term rentals.
 The tax collector is responsible for the collection, administration and enforcement of the tourist development tax.
-Two tax returns must be prepared by those collecting these taxes - One for the 6.5 percent sales tax for the Department of Revenue and the St. Lucie County tax collector’s five percent tourist development tax.
+Two tax returns must be prepared by those collecting these taxes - One for the 6.5 percent sales tax for the Department of Revenue and one for the tax collector’s five percent tourist development tax.

-Revenue derived from the tourist development tax is used for two primary purposes in St. Lucie County: maintenance, improvements, and debt service on the St. Lucie County Sports Complex; and for the promotion of tourism for the county, proceeds from the tax range $2 - 2.5 million per year.
+Revenue derived from the tourist development tax is used for two primary purposes in St. Lucie County: Maintenance, improvements, debt service on the St. Lucie County Sports Complex and for the promotion of tourism for the county.
+Proceeds from the tax range from $2 - 2.5 million per year.

 Note: If property owners or property managers are contemplating renting living accommodations for periods of six months or less, the following steps must be taken:

-- Setup a tourist development tax account with the St. Lucie County tax collector’s office.
-Call 772.462.1650 for further information.
+- Setup a tourist development tax account with the tax collector’s office.
+Call 772-462-1650 for further information.

 The lessor must have sales tax exemption certificate DR-14 on file to claim exemptions.
 The tourist development tax does not apply to rentals of more than six months duration; however, a bonafide written lease must be entered into between the lessee and lessor.